PaulaBuscacio/CourseApplication/README.md

 # CourseApplication
 This is my first application using Angular.
-A project developed during Digital Innovation One's Introdution to Angular Course
+##A project developed during Digital Innovation One's Introduction to Angular Course